 INTERNATIONAL STANDARD MAIL RATES*

-Weight up to and including
+Weight up to

 Small parcels and printed papers